andrewekhalel/edafa/README.md

 # Edafa

-Edafa is a simple wrapper that implements Test Time Augmentations (TTA) on images for computer vision problems like: segmentation, super-resolution, Pansharpening, etc. TTAs guarantees better results in most of the tasks.
+Edafa is a simple wrapper that implements Test Time Augmentations (TTA) on images for computer vision problems like: segmentation, classification, super-resolution, Pansharpening, etc. TTAs guarantees better results in most of the tasks.

 ### Installation
 ```